Supernova-Studio/gatsby-documentation-site/README.md

 - [ ] Better CSS structure, and cleaner styling, likely using SCSS or some other preprocessor
 - [ ] Seamless integration with Algolia
 - [ ] Several types of rendering modes for each DS elements like tokens or components
+- [ ] SEO improvements like dynamic titles, header, descriptions, tw and fb tags and more

 ## Contributions